anthonyh-1199/Letter-Grades-Converter/README.md

 ## Description

 This is a simple tool for converting number grades to letter grades.
-The program does this by inserting the number grades into an array, and then converting and printing out each letter grade one by one.
+The user can input any amount of whole-number number grades, and the program will return the letter grade equivalents.
+The program does this by storing the number grade input into an array list, and then converting and printing out each element of the array list one at a time.

-This project was originally created for an assignment in CS232.
+This project was originally created for an assignment in my CS232 class, focusing on the declaration and usage of array lists.

+Note: Number grades above 100 and below 0 are accepted, but will be converted to As and Fs, respectively.

 ## Installation